rhu682/blender-vanishing-point-tool/README.md

 - [X] Create camera to be orthographically aligned with image
 - [X] make a plane and align to a perspective in the image
 - [X] select image and plane and hit an operator
-- [ ] do vanishing point and camera calculations (seperate function, requires math)
+- [ ] do vanishing point and camera calculations (seperate function, requires math) (function solve2VP in testscript.py)
 - [X] set camera to the calculated pose data and move the image to be head on with camera

 ## Stretch goals: